 Sequatchie Cove Farm Tour & Lunch

 Known for their all-natural practices and top quality produce, meats and cheeses, a tour of Sequatchie Cove Farm is the perfect Sunday reward for Saturday's effort.
 Learn about the farm, sample their award-winning cheeses, and then enjoy a farm-fresh lunch in a beautiful setting.
 This special treat is limited to only 20 guests.
 Sunday, October 4th, 10:00-1:00 (central time). $65 per person.
-(You can add the tour to your registration by clicking here.)
+Click here for more info!

 Find everything you need to know about all of the great attractions that make Sequatchie Valley such a special place at VisitSequatchieValley.com.
 Festivals, restaurants, shops, museums, history and more!
 Featuring Pikeville, Dunlap, Whitwell, Jasper, Kimball, and South Pittsburg.